Rebuilding a unit was a big project, but we had help.

 We hand-selected outstanding supervisors to lead the unit.
 And then, we did what seems hard to do sometimes but, when you get down to it, is a pretty simple solution: We asked for help from people who knew more about our problem than we did.
 We asked the Houston Police Department, the Dallas County District Attorney’s Office, the Salvation Army, Mosaic Family Services, Praesidium Partners and a host of others for help rebuilding the Dallas police vice unit.
 And we got what we asked for.

-We got operational training and support from Houston and Irving police; we got support and guidance on building criminal cases from the district attorney’s office; and we got help selecting our new detectives from Mosaic and the Salvation Army, two groups who knew the people we would encounter, from the victims of trafficking to those working the streets as prostitutes.
+We got operational training and support from Houston and Irving police; we got support and guidance on building criminal cases from the district attorney’s office; and we got help selecting our new detectives from Mosaic and the Salvation Army, two groups who knew the people we would encounter, from the victims of trafficking to those working the streets as sex workers.
 Specifically, their support in screening for detectives who would be aligned with our victim-centric mission was critical.